Skip to content

 Lemar Serkmen August 30, 2025 5 min read

-Selling a home is already a big task, but doing it with an open insurance claim adds a few more layers.
+Selling a home is already a big task, but doing it with an open insurance claim adds a few more layers—this is where Notting Hill estate agents can provide valuable support and expertise.
 Whether the claim is for storm damage, fire, water leaks, or anything else, buyers may get cautious or curious.
 But don’t worry.
 With a bit of knowledge and planning, it’s very possible to sell successfully, even under these conditions.

 This guide will walk you through what an open insurance claim means, how to present your home, and what options you have during the sale process.
 It’s not just about getting through it.
 It’s about making smart moves that still attract solid buyers.